Summer Research Program Frequently Asked Questions for College Students

 How much is the stipend and what does it cover?

-The stipend amount varies by funding source.
-Students accepted onto the NCI R25 funding source will receive a subsistence allowance of $4,000 for the ten-week program in 2016.
+Students accepted onto the NCI R25 funding source will receive a subsistence allowance of $4,000 for the ten-week program in 2017.
 Subsistence allowances may be used to cover cost of food, dormitory lodging (for out-of-town students) and other incidental costs.

 I’m not a junior.
 Can I still apply?

-We do not accept applications from students who are not juniors in college.
-We will gladly accept your application when you enter your junior year.
+We do not accept applications from students who are not either juniors or credit-equivalent of juniors in college at the time of application.

 Does the required transcript have to be official?